-- The Snap to Contour option will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 162. - The Snap and Align option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 162. - ullet The Snap to Grid extstyle extstyl
+- The Snap to Contour notion will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 156. - The Snap and Align option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 156.